 5. Get word out about your dog’s disappearance: if so far you are not getting any leads, it is time to widen the search circle.
 Websites like Craigslist and www.PetAmberAlert.com could be some good starting points.
-Describe your dog as best as you can.
+Use a lost pet register and describe your dog as best as you can.
 Visitors on the sites can get the word going around and many people will be looking for your dog.

 A day after your dog goes missing

 Your first 24 hours have yielded nothing and you are about to give up.
 Not all is lost yet.
 Dogs have a way to get home after their run of adventure gets boring or when they need food.
 He may be on his way back home.